-2020 2019
+2021 2020

-Subordinated loans 31,742 27,589
+Subordinated loans 30,222 31,742

-Subordinated loans 31,742 27,589
+Subordinated loans 30,222 31,742

 On 19 December 2019 the Bank received a USD denominated subordinated loans with an interest rate of 5% p.a. maturing in December 2025 from the Parent and entities under common control.
-Management considered that interest rate on the loan is better than market rate for the similar instruments, therefore loan was recognized at fair value using market interest rate.
-The difference of GEL 1,155 between fair value and nominal amount of the loan is recognized as additional paid-in capital.
+Management believes that as of the origination date of the loan the interest rate on the loan was below the market rate for similar instruments, therefore the loan was recognized at fair value using market interest rate.
+The difference of GEL 1,155 thousand between fair value and nominal amount of the loan was recognized as additional paid-in capital.
 Annual effective interest rate equals 5.88%.
-The loan is not redeemable before the maturity.
+The loan is not redeemable until its contractual maturity.

-The amortised value of the subordinated loan qualified for the inclusion in the Tier 2 capital under the NBG Basel III requirements, was GEL 32,551 (31 December 2019: GEL 28,677).
+The amortised value of the subordinated loan qualified for the inclusion in the Tier 2 capital under the NBG Basel III requirements, was GEL 18,592 thousand (31 December 2020: GEL 32,551 thousand).